-Start the day with a visit to Ryoanji, the 'temple of the peaceful dragon' and the famous Kinkakuji, also known as the 'Golden Pavilion' due to its gold-like exterior.
+Start the day with a visit to Ryoanji, the 'temple of the peaceful dragon' and the famous Kinkakuji, also known as the 'Golden Pavilion' the top two levels are covered in pure gold leaf.
+Later, visit Arashiyama Bamboo Forest, where you will have some free time to explore before enjoying a rickshaw ride.